Finding the Best Places to Retire Since 2006!

 Is Oregon Considered Tax Friendly for Retirement?
 No

-Notes: Milwaukie has grown by 1% during the last decade.
+Notes: Milwaukie has maintained its population during the last decade.
+Home prices have increased 4% since last year.

 Recommended as a Retirement Spot?
 Yes